 - either Party may terminate the Agreement, effective on written notice to the other Party, if the other Party materially breaches the Agreement and such breach: (A) is incapable of cure; or (B) being capable of cure, remains uncured 30 days after the non-breaching Party provides the breaching Party with written notice of such breach; and

-- either Party may terminate the Agreement, effective immediately upon written notice to the other Party, if the other Party: (A) becomes insolvent or is generally unable to pay, or fails to pay, its debts as they become due; (B) files or has filed against it, a petition for voluntary or involuntary bankruptcy or otherwise becomes subject, voluntarily or involuntarily, to any proceeding under any domestic or foreign bankruptcy or insolvency law; (C) makes or seeks to make a general assignment for the benefit of its creditors; or (D) applies for or has appointed a receiver, trustee, custodian, or similar agent appointed by order of any court of competent jurisdiction to take charge of or sell any material portion of its property or business.
+- either Party may terminate the Agreement, effective immediately upon written notice to the other Party, if the other Party: (A) becomes insolvent or is generally unable to pay, or fails to pay, its debts as they become due; (B) files or has filed against it, a petition for voluntary or involuntary bankruptcy or otherwise becomes subject, voluntarily or involuntarily, to any bankruptcy, liquidation, dissolution or similar proceeding; (C) makes or seeks to make a general assignment for the benefit of its creditors; (D) applies for or has appointed a receiver, trustee, custodian, or similar agent appointed by order of any court of competent jurisdiction to take charge of or sell any material portion of its property or business, or (E) ceases to operate in the ordinary course.

 - If Subscriber terminates the Agreement as a result of SDI’s material breach, then SDI shall refund Subscriber a pro rata amount of any prepaid Fees for the Service applicable to the unused portion of the then-current Subscription Term (excluding any Fees for Professional Services or other one-time fees); provided, however, that if Subscriber was unable to use the Service as a result of SDI’s material breach, the unused portion of the Subscription Term will be measured from the last date on which Subscriber was able to use the Service (or the date of Subscriber’s written notice of breach, if later).
 If SDI terminates the Agreement due to Subscriber’s material breach, SDI shall not refund any amounts to Subscriber.
 Except as expressly provided in this clause (d)(i), no expiration or termination of the Agreement will affect Subscriber’s obligation to pay all Fees or entitle Subscriber to any refund.